Broadened-beam Uniform Rectangular Array Coefficient Design in LEO SatComs Under Quality of Service and Constant Modulus Constraints: Numerical evaluation

 \subsection{Definition of Evaluation Metrics}

-The beampatterns obtained through Algorithm \ref{algorithm1} feature curved shapes in both main lobe lower bound and sidelobe upper bound due to ${\widetilde\sigma}(\vartheta)$ applied in the constraint (\ref{P1_7b}) and (\ref{P1_7c}).
-However, such curved shapes make it not convenient for us to evaluate the peak sidelobe level (PSL).
-Consequently, when evaluating PSL, we divide ULA beampatterns by $\sqrt{{\widetilde \sigma}(\vartheta)}$ to have constant level of main lobe lower bound and sidelobe upper bound.
-The normalized peak sidelobe level (NPSL) of the ULA beampattern is defined as
+The beampatterns obtained through Algorithm \ref{algorithm1} are expected to feature curved shapes in both sidelobe upper bound and main lobe lower bound due to ${\widetilde\sigma}(\vartheta)$ applied in the constraint (\ref{P1_7b})/(\ref{P1_7Yb})) and (\ref{P1_7c})/(\ref{P1_7Yc})).
+However, such curved shapes make it difficult for us to evaluate the peak sidelobe level (PSL).
+Consequently, when evaluating PSL, we divide the ULA beampatterns by $\sqrt{{\widetilde \sigma}(\vartheta)}$ to have a constant level of sidelobe upper bound and main lobe lower bound.
+The normalized peak sidelobe level (NPSL) of the ULA beampattern is defined in decibels (dB) as

 \begin{small}

 \end{small}